Queen (slang): Bean queen

 Bean queen or rice and bean queen are terms used in the English-speaking gay community to refer to a gay male, usually white, who is primarily attracted to Hispanic and Latino males.
 One source describes these as "Gay men who are attracted to gentlemen of the Latino flava."

 The term is probably derived from the better-established term "rice queen", substituting the rice that forms the basis of the Asian diet with the beans or rice and beans popular throughout Central America, South America and the Caribbean.
 Other food-based variations such as taco queen, salsa queen and so on are heard occasionally.

 Refried beans refers to Hispanic and Latino men who prefer other Hispanic and Latino men.

 Much less frequently, these terms are used to describe gay Latino males themselves.

 Mitten queen

 One who prefers to masturbate partners.

 Fire queen

 One who likes to burn partners with cigarettes and/or vice versa.

 Size queen

-A size queen is a gay male who prefers, or exclusively dates or has sex with men who have large penises or a large build.
+A size queen is a gay or bisexual male who prefers, or exclusively dates or has sex with men who have large penises.